olvap80/olvap80.github.io/README.md

 # Start page for [https://github.com/olvap80](https://github.com/olvap80)
-All the suff ready so far follows.
+All the stuff ready so far follows.

 # [InstantRTOS](https://github.com/olvap80/InstantRTOS) - header-only minimalistic real time OS and handy utilities without dependencies
 ## Benefits
-- Written in C++ 11, suitable to work even on small embedded platforms, like Arduino (yes Arduino actually uses C++! and yes, it it possible to write RTOS in C++).
+- Written in C++ 11, suitable to work even on small embedded platforms, like Arduino (yes Arduino actually uses C++! and yes, it is possible to write RTOS in C++).
 - No dependencies (even no standard headers needed) by default.
 - Only standard C++ (does not depend on any platform specifics).
 - Dynamic memory is not required ("heavy" new/delete, malloc/free are not required).
-- Each file contains usage sample, every API is documented with doxygen.
+- Each file contains usage samples, every API is documented with doxygen.
 - Easy to integrate with any platform (see samples in corresponding files!)
 - You can take away parts you need (like efficient Delegates and Coroutines) and use them separately without RTOS.